 - Information about your use of our services such as details of your visits to our websites and the resources that you access, including, but not limited to, website pages, links, traffic data, location data, weblogs and other communication data;

 - Information we collect when you call us.
 If you call us we will automatically collect the following information:

 a recording of all inbound and outbound calls.

 How do we use this information?

 We use this information in the following ways:

 - Information you give to us.
 We use this information:

-- for the purpose of improving our service to you, to ensure that content from our site is presented in the most effective manner for you and for your device;
+- for the purpose of improving our services to you, to ensure that content from our websites and Apps are presented in the most effective manner for you and for your device;

-- to deal with any legal queries relating to your use of our service;
+- to deal with any legal queries relating to your use of our services;

-- to provide you with?service communications?so that you receive a full and functional service and so we can perform our obligations to you.
+- to provide you with service communications so that you receive a full and functional service and so we can perform our obligations to you in order to deliver your parcel.
 These may be sent by email, SMS, Push Notification [or post or, if the circumstances require it, we may contact you by phone].
-These will include notifications about changes to our service;
+These will include notifications about changes to our services;

-- to provide you with?marketing communications?including information about other goods and services we offer that are similar to those that you have already purchased or enquired about;
+- to provide Customers with marketing communications including information about other goods and services we offer that are similar to those that you have already purchased or enquired about;

 - customers with information about third party products or services which the recipient has explicitly consented to.

-- Information we collect from your use of the site.
-We will use this information for the following purposes:
+- Information we collect from your use of our websites.
+We will use this information in order for the following purposes:

 - to administer our site and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;